blank

 Who Should Take the AP Exam?

-Taking APs demonstrates initiative, self-discipline, and academic ambition—qualities highly valued in the holistic admissions processes of many international universities.
-At Ethos Education, we offer strategic guidance onselecting the right AP subjects, mapping them to your target universities, and preparing for the rigorous assessment format.
+Taking APs demonstrates initiative, self-discipline, and academic ambition—qualities that are, in fact, highly valued in the holistic admissions processes of many international universities.
+Moreover, at Ethos Education, we offer strategic guidance on selecting the right AP subjects.
+In addition, we help you map them to your target universities and, finally, prepare for the rigorous assessment format.

 The AP Exams are subject-specific andoffered in 38 subjects across categories like Math, Sciences, Languages, Arts, and Social Sciences.
 Each exam is designed to measure college-level mastery in that subject.